Akashiyaki: History

-It is said that people started making akashiyaki because there was a large amount of leftover egg yolk and wheat flour from the production sequence of Akashidama.
-In addition, Akashi city abounded with octopuses.
-Thus people started mixing those ingredients together and invented new cuisine – akashiyaki.
+It is said that people started making akashiyaki because there was a large amount of leftover egg yolk and wheat flour from the production of akashidama.
+In addition, Akashi city had abundant catches of octopus.
+People started mixing those ingredients together and created akashiyaki.

-Seasons and Places to Eat
+Consumption

-Regardless of the season, akashiyaki is eaten as lunch and snack both at restaurants and at home.
-As of 2021, there are 70 akashiyaki places in Akashi city.
+Regardless of the season, akashiyaki is eaten as lunch or a snack, both at restaurants and at home.
+As of 2021, there were 70 akashiyaki places in Akashi city.